Guide · behavioral-prep

 This question is high-risk, high-reward.
 Use it only with the hiring manager, only at the end, only if the interview has gone well, and only once across the loop.

-"Before we wrap up — is there anything you've heard from me today that gives you pause about my fit for the role?
+"Before we wrap up, is there anything you've heard from me today that gives you pause about my fit for the role?
 I'd rather address it directly than have it sit unanswered."

 The reward: if the hiring manager has a concern, you get one last chance to address it.
 The risk: if they didn't have a concern, you may plant one.

 Use it when you'd rather know the truth than maintain a polite uncertainty.
 Most candidates never ask it.
 The ones who do tend to be remembered.
+I've asked this exact question in my own loops, and twice it surfaced a concern I could clear up on the spot.
+Both times I got the offer.
+That's a small sample, but I'd take the swing.

 Bring a small notebook or use the chat for video interviews.
 Ask permission once: "Mind if I take notes?"
-Then write briefly during their answers — not so much that you stop making eye contact, just enough to capture the specifics you'll want for your follow-up email.
+Then write briefly during their answers, not so much that you stop making eye contact, just enough to capture the specifics you'll want for your follow-up email.
+Strong follow-up emails reference what the interviewer said in the questions section; that's where most of the warmth and specificity comes from.
+For the templates and timing, see how to write a thank-you email after a CS interview.

-About the author: Alex Chen is the founder of InterviewChamp.AI and writes about the modern tech interview from the inside — what changed, what works for new grads, and where the old playbook fails.
+About the author: Sam K. is the founder of InterviewChamp.AI and writes about the modern tech interview from the inside: what changed, what works for new grads, and where the old playbook fails.

 Frequently asked questions